jduell12/Java_Practice/README.md

 4. A program that is a mad-lib game.
 It prompts the user for a noun, verb, adverb and an adjective and injects those words into the story.
 (MadLib)

 5. A program that prompts user for two numbers and proceeds to print out the sum, difference, product and quotient of those numbers.
 (SimpleMath)

+6. A program that determines how many years you have left until retirement and the year you can retire.
+Prompts the user for their current age and age they want to retire.
+It displays the users age, when they'd like to reitre, how many years they have left until they can retire and what year they will retire in.